Updated: June 2020

 Check the ULA chip

-We’ve see some ZX Spectrum 16/48K boards that were not ‘liking’ Plus keyboard membranes.
+We’ve see some ZX Spectrum 16/48K boards that were not ‘liking’ some Plus keyboard membranes.

 Rubber-key membranes seemed to work properly, but with Plus membranes random keys (we couldn’t track it down to a specific ‘row’ or ‘column’ in the keyboard) didn’t work.